 While at San Diego State University, I worked at Instructional Technology Services (ITS) as the Faculty Support Lead Student Assistant.
 ITS provides support for all learning technologies used at the university, which includes not only the Learning Management System (in this case Blackboard) but also all the technology found in the classrooms.
 Outside of my day-to-day operations responsibilities, I also worked as a Full Stack Developer, developing a handful of web-based tools to facilitate Faculty Support and improve our day to day operations.

 I have also spent time in Student Affairs, working together with Residential Education at San Diego State University in the First-Year residence halls as a Senior Academic Mentor.
 As an Academic Mentor, commonly abbreviated AM, I lived together with ~35 students and provided academic guidance and support to the students in the 20+ Residential Learning Communities.

 I graduated from San Diego State University with my Bachelor's of Science in Computer Science in May 2018.
 While at San Diego State, I was a member of the Weber Honors College where I pursued a minor in Interdisciplinary Studies.
 As a member of the Honors College, I worked not only with students in my discipline, but a diverse group of students on a wide array of projects outside of my major.

 I have also studied abroad, at the University of Jyväskylä; in Jyväskylä, Finland.
 While there, I studied Human Sciences, with students from over 20 countries.
-While my studies there were not strictly major related, they still contributed to my diverse and wholesome education that I have received at both San Diego State University and the University of Jyväskylä.
+While my studies there were not strictly major-related, they still contributed to the diverse and wholesome education that I have received at both San Diego State University and the University of Jyväskylä.